 Streaming requires a different approach to capturing and synthesizing data.
-Batch processing methodologies used for ETL are too slow, so most streaming systems use a publish-and-subscribe approach like MapR Streams and Apache Kafka.
+Batch processing methodologies used for ETL are too slow, so most streaming systems use a publish-and-subscribe approach like MapR Event Store and Apache Kafka.
 Publish and subscribe is exactly what it says: The data source is the publisher and the analytics engine is the subscriber.
 Every new event the source publishes is immediately sent to the subscriber for processing.
-Tools like MapR Streams and Kafka can handle extremely large amounts of data from thousands of sources.
-MapR Streams provides a real-time, guaranteed events streaming capability that many enterprises find invaluable.
+Tools like MapR Event Store and Kafka can handle extremely large amounts of data from thousands of sources.
+MapR Event Store provides a real-time, guaranteed events streaming capability that many enterprises find invaluable.

 Event streaming also requires a purpose-built processing engine, and there are some good ones from which to choose.
 You’ve probably been hearing a lot about Apache Spark recently.
 It’s an analytics engine that does all its processing in memory rather reading and writing to disk.
 Spark Streaming is the component of Spark that’s optimized for handling real-time data.
 Two other options for streaming analytics are Apache Flink and Apache Storm.
 Each has its nuances and specialty areas, but they all basically do the same thing.

 You don’t want to use event streaming in every situation.
 Memory and bandwidth are expensive, and Hadoop works just fine for many analytics applications.
 Typically, you’d apply streaming to tasks with relatively urgent decision-making needs where speed is an important factor.